-Round and round, slowly, one tooth at a time… the oral hygiene message given to the kids at Uphill during my Dentaid trip in late October 2019.
+Round and round, slowly, one tooth at a time… the oral hygiene message given to the kids at Uphill during my Dentaid trip in late October 2019 to make sure that they all have gleaming smiles.

 More than 30 children with toothache were seen by the Dentaid team on the day we visited the school to provide dental treatment – a high proportion.